hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

 ### Data formats

-The following 3 data formats will be used in the APIs.
+In additiona to basic data types string, int64, uint64 and bool, the following 4 data formats will be used in the APIs.

+Also, when data type is mentioned as [Duration string], it implies duration in this format `2h3m4s`.

 #### 1. Peer ID

 * `Alias`: [String] Alias for the peer.
 This will be used to reference a peer in all API calls.
 * `Off-Chain Address`: [String] Permanent address (cryptographic) of the peer in the off-chain network.
 * `Comm Address`: [String] Address (network) of the peer for off-chain